String Connections and Chern-Simons Theory: Summary of the Results

 \subsection{Results on String Connections}

-We have argued that trivializations of the Chern-Simons 2-gerbe $\mathbb{CS}_P$ with compatible connection are an appropriate reformulation of geometric string structures on a pair $(P,A)$ of a principal $\spin n$-bundle $P$ over $M$ and a connection $A$ on $P$.
-Using this reformulation, we are able to prove the following results on string connections.
+We have argued that trivializations of the Chern-Simons 2-gerbe $\mathbb{CS}_P$ with compatible connection are an appropriate formulation for geometric string structures on a pair $(P,A)$ of a principal $\spin n$-bundle $P$ over $M$ and a connection $A$ on $P$.
+In this formulation, we prove the following results on string connections.

-Two results are direct consequences of the general theory of bundle 2-gerbes with connection.
+Two results are direct consequences of the general theory of bundle 2-gerbes with connection, stated as Lemma \ref{catgeomstr} below.
 The first is an analog of Corollary \ref{string2cat}.

 \begin{corollary} Geometric string structures on a principal $\spin n$-bundle $P$ over $M$ with connection $A$ form a 2-groupoid $\triv{\mathbb{CS}_P,\nablaa}$. \end{corollary}